plaut/plaut.github.io/fisheye_tutorial/index.md

 This car looks like it is facing towards the right and slightly away from the camera according to the front side of the car, but slightly towards the camera according to the back side of the car.
 A monocular 3D object detector trained only on perspective images has not seen any car like this and would not be able to predict the orientation of the car.
 Features that the orientation prediction relies on are out of distribution when activated by such an image, and the orientation prediction might be as good as random.

+####  Training a model jointly on perspective cameras and fisheye cameras
 In order to overcome failure in the yaw prediction of large and near objects, we must obtain a training set of fisheye images and 3D bounding box annotations and train the detector on it.

 Perspective images can still be useful for pretraining the model, as we often have a large training set of perspective images and would like to only finetune a model on a small training set of fisheye images.

 Another option is to train a joint model on a union of perspective images and fisheye images.
-During training, when we train on a sample or a batch from a perspective camera, we use the ground truth annotations as usual, and when we train on a sample or a batch from a fisheye camera warped to the cylindrical projection, we use the imaginary object as the ground truth.
-During inference, when processing an image from a perspective camera we lift the 3D bounding box the usual way, and when processing a cylindrical image from a fisheye camera we lift it using the post-processing transformation from the imaginary object which would create the image if it were a perspective projection to the real object.
+During training, when we train on a sample or a batch from a perspective camera, we use the ground truth annotations as usual; when we train on a sample or a batch from a fisheye camera warped to the cylindrical projection, we use the virtual object which would create the image if it were a perspective projection as the ground truth.
+During inference, when processing an image from a perspective camera we lift the 3D bounding box the usual way, and when processing a cylindrical image from a fisheye camera we lift it using the post-processing transformation from the virtual object to the real object.

 ### Extrinsic rotation
 Earlier, we mentioned that fisheye cameras are often installed tilted slightly downwards towards the ground.
 If we warp the fisheye image to a cylindrical image with the same optical axis, the warped image will not be practical: